-Assuming you sell petrol with 40 gallons in stock, you make a new order and a delivery of 250 gallons is made; though at a different price.
+Assuming you sell petrol with 40 gallons in stock, you make a new order, and a delivery of 250 gallons is made; though at a different price.
 Selling the two sets of petrol separately will be impossible since they will be mixed in one tank.
 Nonetheless, the fuel must be sold without making losses.

-Computing a new selling price is therefore integral in ensuring the customers’ needs are satisfactorily met and the business also makes profit.
+Computing a new selling price is therefore integral in ensuring the customers’ needs are satisfactorily met and the business also makes a profit.
 This will require you to employ the moving average inventory valuation method.

 With every fresh purchase, the moving average must be updated and the process is even eased by certain software developed to assist in the calculation.